timm/tested/docs/onFishr.md

 Q2) Is this an AI subject or a requirements engineering subject?
 A2) Yes.
-Requirements and testing are both iterative processes where we try to learn the most, using the least samples).
+Requirements and testing are both iterative processes where we try to learn the most, using the least samples.

 [^me]: T. Menzies,
        ["The Five Laws of SE for AI"](https://github.com/timm/timm.github.io/blob/master/pdf/20FiveLawsSE4AI.pdf),